Zepbound vs. Mounjaro: what is the difference?

 What is Zepbound?

-Zepbound (tirzepatide) is a once-weekly injectable prescription medication that’s FDA-approved for weight loss and management in people with obesity or overweight and intended to be used with diet and exercise.
+Zepbound (tirzepatide) is a once-weekly injectable prescription medication that’s FDA-approved for weight loss and management in people with obesity or with overweight and at least one weight-related health condition (such as high blood pressure or cholesterol).
+It’s intended to be used with diet and exercise.
+It is also approved for the treatment of moderate-to-severe obstructive sleep apnea in adults with obesity.
 Zepbound is made by Eli Lilly and was approved by the FDA in 2023

 Zepbound is injected once a week subcutaneously (under the skin) of the stomach, thigh, or upper arm.
 It is available in six dosage strengths ranging from 2.5 mg to 15 mg, with 5 mg, 10 mg, and 15 mg being the maintenance dosages.
 Providers typically prescribe a starting dosage of 2.5 mg before gradually increasing the dosage over a period of weeks to months until an effective dosage is reached.
 This titration schedule helps keep side effects manageable while your body gets used to the medication.